Is Sweating A Sign Of A Good Workout?

 Other signs are:

-Being out of breath during your workout — if you can hold a conversation, you might not be working hard enough.
+- You’re out of breath during your workout — if you can hold a conversation, you might not be challenging yourself enough.

-Muscle fatigue — the last few reps should be extra tough!
+- Your muscles feel fatigued — the last few reps of a resistance workout should be extra tough!

 Whether you sweat a lot or a little, don’t let that stop you from working towards your fitness goals!